-"One Whom You Do Not Know" - Isa 61:1-4,8-14, John 1:6-8,19-28
+"The Messiah - But Not As Expected" - Isa 61:1-4,8-14, John 1:6-8,19-28

-Some of you may think our gospel reading is a repeat of last week, dealing with John the Baptizer, but if you listened carefully you may have recognized some differences.
-The differences arise because the two gospel authors - Mark last week and John this week - give us two somewhat different pictures of this somewhat strange but most important prophet.
+So, we'll begin today with a pop quiz ... how many of you remember the sermon from last week?
+How many remember the gospel reading?
+How many of you may think our gospel reading is a repeat of last week, dealing with John the Baptizer?
+Those of you who both answered in the affirmative and actually listened may have recognized some differences between last week's and this week's readings.
+The differences arise because the two gospel authors - Mark last week and John this week - give us two somewhat different pictures of this somewhat strange but most important prophet ... this is a bit like two witnesses to a car accident.
 Mark showed us a rather rough and tough individual, dressed in weird clothes, tromping boldly through the desert, challenging all who would come to him to repent of their ways.
 In contrast with that picture, the gospel writer John shows John the Baptizer in a somewhat gentler light.

 Even though we see different views offered by these two authors, nevertheless we still note how through different eyes they both provide a similar underlying theme about this unusual prophet: he was humble.
 Now I don't know about you, but 'humble' is not usually the first word that comes to my mind when I think of John the Baptizer.
 'Weird', yes.
 'Strange', certainly.
 'Offensive', probably.
 'Smelly', quite likely.
 But certainly not 'humble'.
 Why is that?
 Well, our somewhat repulsive images of John the Baptizer most often come from old Sunday School books - showing a wild and wooly character, long hair and beard of course, eyes afire with passion, deeply furrowed bushy eyebrows and a most severe and stern frown, driven crazy by the stings of desert sun and scorpions.
 We think of John the Baptizer as having been negative, contentious, confrontational - anything but happy and rejoicing.
-And, 'humble'?
+But, 'humble'?
 No way!

-But 'humble' is exactly what both the evangelist John and the gospel writer Mark show the Baptizer John to be.
-Both of them emphasise how John the Baptizer directs attention away from himself, and points instead to the one who would follow, namely Jesus; and it is here in John's gospel that we begin to understand the reason why he does so and perhaps we can begin to see the connection with rejoicing in the other scripture selections we just read.
+However, 'humble' is exactly what both the evangelist John and the gospel writer Mark show the Baptizer John to be.
+Both of them emphasise how John the Baptizer directs attention away from himself, and points instead to the one who would follow, namely Jesus; and it is here in John's gospel that we begin to understand the reason why the Baptizer does so and perhaps we can begin to see the connection with rejoicing in the other scripture selections we just read.